once-ere/Pre-Universe/README.md

 Please be aware of typos; latex inside markdown is obviously not my forte.

-Pre-gravity means :
+In this draft, Pre-gravity means :

-Quantum description of Pre-Big-Bang, constructed using the (pseudo-) Clifford algebra C_8, with
+consider a possible?
+'Quantum description' of Pre-Big-Bang, constructed using the (pseudo-) Clifford algebra C_8, with